JakeD520/Lucian/03_Episodes/S01E01/Scene 2.md

 They look like they wandered into a wedding reception and decided to stay.

 Champagne glasses.
-Rexus has his feet propped on the railing (scandalous).
+Rexus has his feet propped on the railing.

 They're watching the stage—but casually.
 Like you'd watch a rerun of a show you love.